ankitasuman009/Time_Series/README.md

 A time series is any data set where the values are measured at different points in time.

-Dateset of daily time series of Open Power System Data (OPSD) for Germany.
+Dataset of daily time series of Open Power System Data (OPSD) for Germany https://github.com/ankitasuman009/Time_Series/blob/main/opsd_germany_daily.txt

 ### Time series DataFrame